ISRAEL AND HALF-JEWISH PEOPLE

 Israeli secular courts and the immigration bureaucracy recognize patrilineal Jews as Jews for secular purposes, such as taxation, army service, and citizenship, but often defer to Orthodox rabbinic courts on whether a patrilineal half-Jewish person is a ‘real’ Jew.

 But the Orthodox rabbinate will not recognize patrilineals as Jews — even if their personal belief system and self-identification are Jewish — unless they formally convert to Judaism via Orthodox ritual.
-The code words that Israeli newspapers use for them are “non-Jews” or “non-halachic Jews.”
+The code words that Israeli newspapers use for them are “non-Jews” or “non-halachic Jews” or “of Jewish heritage.”

 To complicate matters still further, some of the non-Orthodox Jewish movements in Israel (Israeli Jewish Reform and Conservative /Masorti) agree with the Orthodox in not recognizing patrilineal descent.
 Their stand breaks with the U.S. Reform and British Liberal Judaism movements on that issue.